ThomasFirmin/hpo_snn/README.md

 - `--mpi`: `{synchronous, asynchronous, flexible}`.
 Use `flexible` for these experiments.
 - `--gpu`: If True use GPU.
 - `--record_time`: Record evaluation time for all SNNs.
-- `--save`: If a path is given, results will be save there.
+- `--save`: If a path is given, results will be saved there.
 - `--gpu_per_node`: Deprecated.
 All GPUs must be isolated within their node.
 (One process per GPU)

 ### Search spaces